 New rules for 2021

 The criteria for submission, selection and awarding of this prize, which exists since 1986, were redefined as of the 2019 congress of the “Société de Biomécanique”, and further simplified in 2020.
-From 2021 onwards, the prize will be awarded solely on the basis of a dossier submitted by the candidates.
-The dossier summarizes the research and teaching activity carried out, as well as the perspectives.
-As the evaluation of the dossiers is weighted by the number of years after the PhD, the candidate may mention in his/her motivation letter a significant career interruption (e.g. parental leave) after the defence of their PhD thesis, indicating the dates of the career interruption.
+From 2021 onwards, the prize will be awarded solely on the basis of a application submitted by the candidates.
+The application summarizes the research and teaching activity carried out, as well as the perspectives.
+As the evaluation of the application is weighted by the number of years after the PhD, the candidate may mention in his/her motivation letter a significant career interruption (e.g. parental leave) after the defence of their PhD thesis, indicating the dates of the career interruption.

 - A (short) letter of motivation from the candidate (max.
 1 page)